Theory of active self-organization of dense nematic structures in the actin cytoskeleton: Results

 Our results for $\kappa<0$, leading to self-organized dense nematic fibrillar patterns from an isotropic low-density network, are in agreement with evidence suggesting that stress fibers can assemble from the actin cortex without the involvement of stress fiber precursors or actin polymerization at focal adhesions \cite{lehtimaki2021}.
 They also agree with observations showing that actin bundles form a mechanical continuum with the surrounding sparse and isotropic cortex \cite{vignaud2021}.
-Their morphology and patterning dynamics is strikingly reminiscent of actin microridges, formed at the apical surfaces of mucosal epithelial cells \cite{https://doi.org/10.1002/ar.23965,10.1083/jcb.201904144}.
-Finally, we also note the similarity in terms of density and nematic architecture between our fibrillar patterns and those emerging in other active systems through different mechanisms of self-organization, including polar motile filaments \cite{doi:10.1126/science.aao5434,Denk:2020vm} or mean-field models of dry mixtures of microtubules and motors \cite{C9SM00558G}.
+Their morphology and patterning dynamics is strikingly reminiscent of actin microridges, formed at the apical surfaces of mucosal epithelial cells \cite{https://doi.org/10.1002/ar.23965,10.1083/jcb.201904144}. \forus{As discussed earlier, the condition $\kappa<0$ implies that the deviatoric component of active tension is extensile.
+In agreement with widely studied incompressible extensile nematic systems, here the material is drawn perpendicular to the nematic direction, but rather than being expelled along the nematic direction as required from incompressibility \cite{doostmohammadi2018}, here it is recycled by disassembly and turnover (Fig.~\ref{fig2}c,d left and Eq.~(\ref{eq_thick})).} Finally, we note the similarity in terms of density and nematic architecture between our fibrillar patterns and those emerging in other active systems through different mechanisms of self-organization, including polar motile filaments \cite{doi:10.1126/science.aao5434,Denk:2020vm} or mean-field models of dry mixtures of microtubules and motors \cite{C9SM00558G}.

-{\bf Requirements for fibrillar and sarcomeric patterns.} At linear order, our theory shows that the distinctly nematic self-organization requires both flow-induced alignment ($\beta$) and active tension anisotropy ($\kappa$), whereas no condition is required on nematic activity ($\lambda_\odot$).
-We performed further simulations to establish the requirements for fibrillar and sarcomeric active patterning in the nonlinear regime.
-We found that both sarcomeric and fibrillar patterns readily form for $\beta=0$ and finite $\kappa$, yet a finite value of $\beta$ enhances fibrillar formation, leading to longer and more stable dense bands, and hinders sarcomeric organization, Movie~3.
+{\bf Requirements for fibrillar and \forus{banded} patterns.} At linear order, our theory shows that the distinctly nematic self-organization requires both flow-induced alignment ($\beta$) and active tension anisotropy ($\kappa$), whereas no condition is required on nematic activity ($\lambda_\odot$).
+We performed further simulations to establish the requirements for fibrillar and \forus{banded} active patterning in the nonlinear regime.
+We found that both \forus{banded} and fibrillar patterns readily form for $\beta=0$ and finite $\kappa$, yet a finite value of $\beta$ enhances fibrillar formation, leading to longer and more stable dense bands, and hinders \forus{banded} organization, Movie~3.
 This behavior is expected since the velocity gradients of the self-reinforcing flows tend to align filaments parallel to high-density bands due to $\beta \bm{d}^{\rm dev}$ in Eq.~(\ref{eq_nemat}).